 The Geneva Prize for Human Rights in Psychiatry is intended to acknowledge an individual (with no restriction as to gender, age or nationality), or an institution or association (with governmental or non-governmental status) for exceptional achievement at regional, national or international level in :

-The Prize is funded by the Republic & Canton of Geneva (Switzerland) through the Geneva University Hospital, by the Swiss Federation of Psychiatrists and Psychotherapists, by the members of the Geneva Medical Association (AMGE), and by other donors.
+The Prize is funded by the Republic & Canton of Geneva (Switzerland) through the Geneva University Hospital, and by the Swiss Federation of Psychiatrists and Psychotherapists.
+Two presentation videos are available on this page.

 Guidelines for nominations may be found here